stefanbeaulieu/Clashcard-Generator/README.md

 ### Task List

-- [ ] Create API that allows users to create two types of flashcards
+- [ ] User must create API that allows users to create two types of flashcards
 - Basic Flash Cards
     - front ("Who was the first president of the United States?")
     - back ("George Washington").